craigpotter/laravel-ie-honeypot/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/craigpotter/laravel-ie-honeypot.svg?style=flat-square)](https://packagist.org/packages/craigpotter/laravel-ie-honeypot)

 Web development should be a progressive journey and let's face it, we all hate Microsoft Internet Explorer.
-Have you had an issue where users were using IE and getting JS errors and complaining about how you application is broken?
+Have you had an issue where users were using IE, getting JS errors and then complaining about how your application is broken?
 This simple package might be for you then!
-Laravel IE Honeypot detects requests coming in to the app and redirects IE Users to a page of your choice.
+Laravel IE Honeypot detects requests coming in to the app from users using IE and redirects to a page of your choice.
 This should be a simple page informing the user their browser is too old or maybe even link them to [what they deserve](https://bit.ly/IqT6zt)

 ## Installation